ewoks-kit/ewoksorange/doc/tutorials/starting_from_scratch.rst

 - **Namespace package** – Provides Orange *Qt* widgets (under ``orangecontrib``, usually with the same subpackage name).

-When using a `src-layout <https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/>`_, the project structure typically looks like this:
+When using an `src-layout <https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/>`_, the project structure typically looks like this:

 .. code-block:: bash